VinnieM-3/Arduino/README.md

 WDT_Simple.ino - This sketch demonstrates the Watchdog Timer in both Interrupt Mode and System Reset Mode.

 ReadDigitalViaRegister.ino - This sketch demonstrates reading a digital input using registers.

+PWM_Modes.ino - This sketch demonstrates some of the AtMega328's PWM modes.
+It can be used to study the differences between Fast, Phase Correct, and Phase/Frequency Correct PWM Modes, but an oscilloscope is essential.